Butterfly Weed

 Asclepias curassavica

-Tropical Milkweed
+AKA: Tropical Milkweed

-About 3 ft tall (spreads by seed)
+Size: About 3 ft tall (spreads by seed)

-Sun to part shade
+Lighting: Sun to part shade

-Blooms spring through fall
+Seasonal interest: Blooms spring through fall

-Dies back in the winter
+Winter: Dies back

 Aphids love this plant.
 Though it may be unsightly at times, they do not impair blooming or growth.
 If you can't stand to look at them, you may use a strong blast of water or just remove them by squishing them with your fingers.
 Most insecticides are a no go on this plant because it is a host plant for monarch butterflies.